Saugatkafley/OpenCv-projects/readme.md

 ## Feedback

-If you have any feedback, please reach out to us at saugatkafley@gmail.com
+If you have any feedback, please reach out to me at saugatkafley@gmail.com Dont forget to Star this repository if it seemed nice and felt it might help to learn basics of OpenCV !